This page describes the storage utilization metrics that Cloud Spanner provides.

 - Total backup storage: The amount of data that is stored by the backups associated with the instance or database.
 Backup storage is stored and billed separately and there is no limit on the amount you can store.

-You can create alerts on any metric in the Cloud Monitoring console.
-We also provide an easy way to create a database storage alert directly from the Cloud Console.
+You can create storage alerts in the Cloud Monitoring console.
+We also provide an easy way to create a database storage alert directly from the Google Cloud console.
 The Create alerting policy link in the chart (see screenshot) takes you to the create alert page in Cloud Monitoring console and automatically prefills the relevant fields.

 Recommendations for database storage utilization

 We recommend keeping your total database storage below the storage limit.
-This ensures that Cloud Spanner has enough headroom to operate normally and perform routine maintenence on the data.
+This ensures that Cloud Spanner has enough headroom to operate normally and perform routine maintenance on the data.

-If you are over the storage limit, Cloud Spanner will attempt to operate normally, but you may experience degraded performance or failure due to resource pressure.
-To help you stay below the limit, the Cloud Console displays the following warning if you are approaching or over the recommended maximum.
+If you are over the storage limit, Spanner will attempt to operate normally, but you may experience degraded performance or failure due to resource pressure.
+If you do approach or exceed the recommended maximum, Google Cloud console displays a warning reading "The instance has reached its maximum storage capacity and may experience degraded activity" when displaying the affected instance.

 You can also create alerts in Cloud Monitoring to notify you.